Curricular Practical Training (CPT)

 Q. What is the difference between required and optional CPT?

 A. Required CPT is defined as training/employment which is required of all degree candidates in the program and is necessary for the awarding of the degree.
 This requirement must be formally documented in the WVU catalog.
-Optional CPT is not required for the awarding of the degree, but is considered an integral part of a student’s degree program and the training employment will result in awarding of academic credit.
+Optional CPT is not required for the awarding of the degree, but is considered an integral part of a student’s degree program and the training employment will result in awarding of academic credit toward the degree.

 Q. I want to find a full-time internship and not enroll in classes during a regular semester (fall or spring) Can I apply for CPT?